Inverted Yield Curve and Why It Predicts a Recession

 So why does the yield curve invert?
-As investors flock to long-term Treasury bonds, the yield on those bonds fall.
+As investors flock to long-term Treasury bonds, the yields on those bonds fall.
 They are in demand, so they don't need as high a yield to attract investors.
 The demand for short-term Treasury bills falls.
 They need to pay a higher yield to attract investors.
-Eventually, the yield on short-term bills rises higher than the yield on long-term bonds, and the yield curve inverts.
+Eventually, the yield on short-term Treasurys rises higher than the yield on long-term bonds and the yield curve inverts.

 Recessions last 18 months on average.
 If investors believe a recession is imminent, they'll want a safe investment for two years.
 They'll avoid any Treasurys less than two years.
-That sends demand for thoe bills down, yields up, and inverts the curve.
+That sends demand for those bills down, sending their yields up, and inverting the curve.

-When the Inverted Yield Curve Last Forecasted a Recession
+When the Inverted Yield Curve Last Forecast a Recession

 The Treasury yield curve inverted before the recessions of 2000, 1991, and 1981.